 In comparison to other states, New Hampshire has simpler car seat laws and regulations to follow.
 This makes it easy for parents to obey the rules and pick the safety measures that are right for them.

 For further information, consult local regulations as well as advice from your preferred and trusted car seat manufacturer.

 There are four exceptions to the car seat and child restraint law in New Hampshire.
 Among these are:

 - The child does not need restraints on a bus or a taxi.

 - Restraints are not necessary for vehicles made before 1968.

-If you or your child do not meet one of these conditions, the child must be restrained within the vehicle.
+If you or your kid do not fit in any of these categories, the youngster must be restrained within the car.

-Many car seat manufacturers include recommendations on the proper use of their products.
-This can tell you which ages, heights, and weights that work best for that car seat.
+Several car seat manufacturers give instructions on how to use their devices properly.
+This can inform you what ages, heights, and weights are best suited to that car seat.

-New Hampshire has fewer rules about car seats and booster seats compared to other states.
-Children under age 6 and 57 inches need to be in a car seat or booster seat.
+Unlike other states, New Hampshire has fewer rules about car seats and booster seats.
+Parents have to make sure that all children under age 6 and 57 inches need to be in a car seat or booster seat.